FAQ – Frequently asked questions about diving in Gozo

 How do I book with Nautic Team?

-Your booking is simple—just send an email to info@nauticteam.com or use our Contact Form.
-We will handle all details and inquiries easily and efficiently until your booking is confirmed.
+You can easily make your booking by sending an email to info@nauticteam.com or using our contact form.
+We will then clarify all details and queries in a simple and straightforward manner via this channel until the booking is confirmed.

 We usually respond to your emails within 24 hours.
 Since we make sure that no inquiry goes unanswered, it’s also worth checking your spam folder in your email inbox.